travis-ci/docs-travis-ci-com/user/open-source-on-travis-ci-com.md

 Open source projects and their build history will continue to run on `travis-ci.org` for now.

-However, open source repositories will be migrated to travis-ci.com gradually, beginning at the end of Q2 2018.
+However, open source repositories will be migrated to travis-ci.com gradually.
+The migration was planned to start at the end of Q2 2018, but has been pushed back.
+We will announce a new date as soon as we are able.
 You will receive an email when the migration for a repository is complete.
 This is an opt-in process: to have a repository migrated over, it must first be activated on `travis-ci.com`.

 Currently, open source repositories that were private in any time in their history may be added to `travis-ci.com`.
 The option to migrate to `travis-ci.com` for active open source repositories that were always open source will come soon.